 Our guide to incontinence.
-Independence Australia has the health tips, tricks and advice for your unique needs and requirements with incontinence.
+Independence Australia has the health tips, tricks and advice for your unique needs and requirements with incontinence and continence care.

 A diagnosis of incontinence issue can trigger several emotions and feelings.
 If left unchecked, these can have a significant impact on one’s quality of life.
 Fortunately, there are many strategies that can help you to manage the changes which have occurred to your unique continence needs.

 We have taken only the best incontinence health tips and tricks from across our health professional knowledge base to help you manage your unique continence needs.

 Your guide to caring for someone with continence needs

 Supporting a family member or friend with incontinence or continence needs can be confronting.
 Our professionals have collated a list of financial assistance services such as the National Disability Insurance Scheme or Continence Aids Payment which can assist you in supporting someone with incontinence or continence needs.

 Independence Australia are specialists in incontinence aids, products, care and solutions to support your unique incontinence needs.
 We stock a wide range of supplies for incontinence which we can deliver to your door, Australia-wide.

 Our online store offers;

 - Free delivery on all orders over $50